fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Kaaba at that time was destroyed by flood 5 years before the prophecy.
 Ceasar of Rome sent supplies to build a church in Yemen but the ship almost sank was ended up in Judda. so Quraish bought the marble stones and wood and the craftsmen.
 They stopped building the Kaaba for 5 five days arguiing on who is gion to put the black stone in. until decided that the first person who enters the holy house will decide who will put the black stone.
-Everyone rejoiced when they saw Muhammad SWW, because he had the highest reputation among Meccans as the most just and truthful.
+Everyone rejoiced when they  ﷺ    Muhammad  ﷺ   , because he had the highest reputation among Meccans as the most just and truthful.

 The Prophet Muhammad said them to bringa cloth and to put the stone on the cloth.
 Then, he told each representative of a tribe to hold the cloth and bring the stone to the Kaaba.
 The Prophet Muhammad then himself placed the stone to its place.
 Tribes rejoiced for handling this issue without bloodshed.